How to choose your share certificate term

 January 26, 2023

-A certificate is a type of savings account which has a higher Annual Percentage Yield (APY*) than a typical savings account because you are locking up your money for a specific term.
-Choosing the right term for your certificate may seem like a daunting task as there are many different options.
+A share certificate is a type of savings account offered by credit unions.
+These certificates have higher Annual Percentage Yields (APY*) than a typical savings account because you are locking up your money for a specific term.
+It is a similar product to a certificate of deposit or “CD” offered by banks.
+Choosing the right term for your share certificate may seem like a daunting task as there are many different options.
 Whichever you choose, you won’t be able to touch your money until the term is up or you face withdrawal penalties.
 Different terms also have different APYs, so you may need to make predictions about how rates will change in the future in order to determine the best option for you.
-Here are some things to consider when choosing.

 Return on investment

-The shortest certificate terms have the lowest yield and the longest terms have the highest.
+The shortest share certificate terms typically have the lowest yield and the longest terms have the highest yield.
 The longer terms also have higher minimum deposit requirements because of this.
-Think about how much money you are willing to put into the certificate. $5,000 in a short-term certificate with a low rate may not get you much in return, but $25,000 in a short-term certificate could benefit you with higher yield and better flexibility when it comes to withdrawing.
+So think about how much money you are willing to put into your share certificate. $5,000 in a short term certificate with a low rate may not get you much in return, but $25,000 in a short term certificate could benefit you with higher yield and better flexibility when it comes to withdrawing.

 Early withdrawal penalties

 The longer the term, the more dividends you’ll earn, but you’ll also have larger withdrawal penalties.
 At Webster First, terms of one year or less have an early withdrawal penalty of one month’s dividends, while any terms longer than one year have an early withdrawal penalty of three months’ dividends.
 Consider the rate environment and what your future finances will look like.
 Is there any reason you may end up paying a penalty?
 Would it be worth it to you?